How to Create a DIY Garden Bed

 Make a place for your garden to flourish this growing season!
 It’s easy and inexpensive to create a garden bed in your yard.
-Here are three steps to make one of your own.
+Here are 3 steps to make one of your own DIY garden bed and enjoy gardening the organic way!

 Step 1: Decide on Location